ui-libraries/githelp/working_with_git.md

 **1)**   Pull back any changes from origin/develop, so you're in sync with the most current codebase:

-- if you're not there already:
+If you're not there already:

-	`git checkout develop  //this will put you in the develop branch of your local working repo`
+	git checkout develop  //this will put you in the develop branch of your local working repo

-- pull the latest code:
+Pull the latest code:

-	`git pull origin develop // this pulls and merges the current code from the 'develop' branch of our master repo`
+	git pull origin develop // this pulls and merges the current code from the 'develop' branch of our master repo

-- if there are merge conflicts:
+If there are merge conflicts:

+	instructions go here

-- if you are doing your work on another branch of your local working repo, do:
+If you are doing your work on another branch of your local working repo, do:

-	`git merge [working_repo_here]`
+	git merge [working_repo_here]

 **2)**   Do your work, commit often, rinse, repeat.

 **3)**   When you're ready (or when you've come to a good stopping place), push your code to the master development branch (please do this often, but make sure you have working code when you do):

-- if you've been working on a separate branch than develop:
+If you've been working on a separate branch than develop:

-	`git merge develop //this merges your code with your working repo's main branch`
+	git merge develop //this merges your code with your working repo's main branch

-- make sure the origin/develop branch is not checked out (if it is, then just checkout master)
+Make sure the origin/develop branch is not checked out (if it is, then just checkout the master branch).

-- push to origin:
+Push to origin:

-	`git push origin develop`
+	git push origin develop

-- if there are merge conflicts:
+If there are merge conflicts:

+	instructions go here

 **4)**   Go home.
 Come back tomorrow and start with step 1.